Simo067m/02476_mlops_S25/reports/README.md

 >
 > Answer:

 We used DVC through the cloud, to have control of the data and easy usage of the data for all participants.
 This ensured all of the group members had access to the same data.
 We did not update or add to the dataset throughout the project, however using DVC would have made this easier and shown when the data was changed or added to.
+Version controlling your data is beneficial in the same way that it is beneficial to version control your code.
+It allows us to know what versions of data was used at what times, and what experiments.
+This also makes it possible to revert to older versions of data in case something went wrong.

 ### Question 11